Astrovivid/aotsurveycorps.github.io/README.md

 # thesurveycorps.github.io
-It is a simple designed website for "Attack on Titan" anime fans.
+This is the 2nd repo.
+And the repo is simple designed website for "Attack on Titan" anime/manga fans.
+I hope you'll like it!

+Thank You! ^_____^